Why Content Marketing is Essential for SEO (And Your Law Firm)

 SEO uses keyword research and backlinks to move your website up onto the search engine’s first page.
 Without content marketing, that could bring the user to a page filled with “law firms near me” written repeatedly but not providing much information.
 Even if those keywords helped with the SEO piece, it’s not going to keep a potential client’s attention for too long.

 Content marketing uses strategies like providing relevant copy, imagery, media, etc. and knowing the target audience.
 All of this is great once you get to the website, but without an SEO strategy, how will anyone ever find your law practice?

 SEO and content work in unison.
 Content is essential for SEO and SEO is essential for content to rank – you really can’t have one without the other.
 Keyword research and implementing specific keyword strategies are a necessity for content and SEO can hardly be done if content doesn’t exist.

 Tips for Creating a SEO Content Marketing Strategy

 - Add a Recurring Blog: The great thing about a weekly or monthly blog is it gives you a schedule to stick to when it comes to publishing new content.
-As you post on hot topics surrounding new remodeling trends for your contracting company’s blog or current news within your industry, current and potential customers will find interest in your articles and stay on your website longer.
+As you post on hot topics surrounding high-profile cases in the news or current news within your industry, current and potential clients will find interest in your articles and stay on your website longer.